MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/power-automate-approval-email-information.md

 ## Commercial

 For commercial Power Automate (all geos), approval emails may come from any IP in the following Sender Policy Framework (SPF) record.
-We always recommend allowing the listing of the SPF record instead of individual IP addresses to make sure your emails aren't impacted.
+We always recommend allowing the SPF record to be listed instead of individual IP addresses to make sure your emails aren't impacted.

 > [!NOTE]
 > SPF records can be updated when more servers and regions are added.
 For the most up-to-date IP address ranges, you can look up the SPF record for `_spf1-meo.microsoft.com`.